Secret handling

 expected.

-The publisher VMs do not use the API token after enrollment.
+The publisher VMs do not use tenant API credentials after enrollment.

 For per-publisher token rotation, see